Calling young mathematicians!News

 For further information please visit the PROMYS Europe website

-Applications for Counsellors and Returning Students open on 4 January 2019.
+Applications for Counsellors and Returning Students open on 3 January 2020.
 Applications for First Year Students open on 13 January 2020, with a closing date of 15 March.

 PROMYS Europe Board